standard-for-public-code/standard-for-public-code/standards/test-and-ci.md

 order: 11
 ---

-# Tests and Continuous Integration
+# Use continuous integration and automated testing

 ## Measure